Canonical hours: Judaism and the early church

 The canonical hours stemmed from Jewish prayer.
 In the Old Testament, God commanded the Israelite priests to offer sacrifices of animals in the morning and afternoon.
 Eventually, these sacrifices moved from the Tabernacle to Solomon's Temple in Jerusalem.

 During the Babylonian captivity, when the Temple was no longer in use, synagogues carried on the practice, and the services (at fixed hours of the day) of Torah readings, psalms, and hymns began to evolve.
 This "sacrifice of praise" began to be substituted for the sacrifices of animals.
 After the people returned to Judea, the prayer services were incorporated into Temple worship as well.

 The miraculous healing of the crippled beggar described in Acts of the Apostles 3:1, took place as Peter and John went to the Temple for the three o'clock hour of prayer.
 The practice of daily prayers grew from the Jewish practice of reciting prayers at set times of the day known as zmanim: for example, in the Acts of the Apostles, Saint Peter and John the Evangelist visit the Temple in Jerusalem for the afternoon prayers.

 Psalm 119:164 states: "Seven times a day I praise you for your righteous laws" (of this, Symeon of Thessalonica writes that "the times of prayer and the services are seven in number, like the number of gifts of the Spirit, since the holy prayers are from the Spirit").
 In Act 10:9, the decision to include Gentiles among the community of believers, arose from a vision Peter had while praying about noontime.

 Early Christians prayed the Psalms, which have remained the principal part of the canonical hours.
-By AD 60, we find the Didache recommending that disciples pray the Lord's Prayer three times a day; this practice found its way into the canonical hours as well.
-By the second and third centuries, such Church Fathers as Clement of Alexandria, Origen, and Tertullian wrote of the practice of Morning and Evening Prayer, and of the prayers at the third, sixth and ninth hours.
+By AD 60, Didache was recommending that disciples pray the Lord's Prayer three times a day; this practice found its way into the canonical hours as well.
+By the second and third centuries, such prominent Christian writers as Clement of Alexandria, Origen, and Tertullian wrote of the practice of Morning and Evening Prayer, and of the prayers at the third, sixth and ninth hours.